johntking/jtk_pastprojects_2014/README.md

 # jtk_pastprojects_2014
-A collection of things I did in 2014
+A collection of things I did in 2014.
+Note that these use Python 3.
+I wrote many of them as a longer process of investigation in the interpreter.
+I usually work in ipython with pylab, meaning that a bunch of libraries are loaded automatically, most notably matplotlib and numpy.
+There may be some files in here that won't run as a script without inserting a few "import" lines.
+In general it shouldn't be too hard to figure out.